-This work is financially supported by the Ministry of Education and Human Resources Development (MOE), the Ministry of Commerce, Industry and Energy (MOCIE), the Ministry of Labor (MOLAB) through the fostering project of the Lab of Excellency and the Driving Force Project for the Next Generation of Gyeonggi Provincial Government, Korea.
+This work is financially supported by the Ministry of Education and Human Resources Development (MOE), the Ministry of Commerce, Industry and Energy (MOCIE), the

-Figure 6: Aggregated over all SMAs Results: Affect of variations in Missing Beacon Tolerance $m\tau$ and SMART size τ (x-axis) on SMA Recognition-rate (y-axis) of SMART.
+Figure 6.
+Aggregated over all SMAs Results: Affect of variations in Missing Beacon Tolerance $m\tau$ and SMART size $\tau$ (x-axis) on SMA Recognition-rate (y-axis) of SMART.
 The z-axis show aggregated error for both training and test beacon vectors.